 Changes in registration are permitted, subject to the following provisions:

-- No course may be added, or dropped, or a change of section be made, or the type of registration for a course be changed after the end of the Drop & Add period.
+- No course may be added or dropped, nor a change of section be made, nor the type of registration for a course be changed, after the end of the Drop/Add period.

 - If a student drops a course within the Drop/Add period, no grade is recorded for that course and its fees will not be included in the statement of fees.
 Students who officially withdraw after the late registration period will receive a WI, WP or WF.
 (Refer to the section on Scholastic Standing – Part A for details.)

 F. Freshman Students Registration in Sophomore Courses